mlsmithjr/plex-watchlist-migration/README.md

 # plex-watchlist-migration
 Script to migrate your "watched" list of media to a new Plex server.

+## NOTICE (Sep 18 2022)
+It seems migrating the watchlist is hit-or-miss these days.
+The guid (unique id) for a watched item no longer appears consistent between source and destination servers.
+This basically kills the logic for matching and updating the watched items on the destination.
+I'm trying to figure out why some shows have different guids between server while others are the same (as it should be).
+Until then know that you will be missing some items.
+They will be listed in the output when you run the tool.

 *Features*
 * Migrate missing users.
 * Migrate watch history of MANAGED users.